Events

 WESTERN N.C. & BEYOND EVENTS

 Swain County Democratic Party hybrid in-person/remote meeting.
-Feb.
-10 at 7 p.m. at the United Community Bank at 145 Slope St. in Bryson City, N.C.
-Discussions will include community events and planning future activities.
+March 10 at 7 p.m. at the United Community Bank at 145 Slope St. in Bryson City, N.C. and via Zoom.
+They will be discussing community events and planning future activities.
 All are welcome.
-Info: (828) 341-6348, email to SwainCountyDems@gmail.com, or visit swaincountydems.com
+Info: (828) 341-6348, email to SwainCountyDems@gmail.com, or visit: http://swaincountydems.com

 Archaeology Day.
 April 12 from 10 a.m. to 4 p.m. at the Chief Vann House Georgia State Historic Site at 82 Hwy 225N in Chatsworth, Ga.
 See tools of an archaeologist, artifacts from the Vann’s era, participate in a “digging” activity, and enjoy other archaeology-themed activities.
 No archaeological digging on this day.
 Info: (706) 695-2598, vann_house_park@dnr.ga.gov